Set your clothes free | 1 November

 Please note that clothing and footwear items that show any damage will not be accepted.
 These items must be in a wearable condition.

-• Where will the collected clothing go?
+• Where will the collected textiles go?

-• I can't make it to a drop off site on 24 May.
+• I can't make it to a drop off site on 1 November.
 What should I do?

-If you can't make it to one of the 8 drop-off sites from 9 am to 3 pm on 24 May, don't fret – there are plenty of options to donate your high quality clothing and footwear, and unwanted linens outside of the event.
+If you can't make it to one of the 14 drop-off sites from 9 am to 3 pm on 1 November, don't fret – there are plenty of options to donate your high quality clothing and footwear, and unwanted linens outside of the event.

 You'll just need to check the store's opening hours before you drop your items off – you can only place items in the bins provided by the store.

-Bathroom, bedroom and kitchen linens can be dropped off at your nearest Sheridan Outlet store:
+Low quality bathroom, bedroom and kitchen linens can be dropped off at your nearest Sheridan Outlet store:

 • Sheridan Outlet Parkside